serokell/deploy-rs/README.md

   # An optional list containing the order you want profiles to be deployed.
   # This will take effect whenever you run `deploy` without specifying a profile, causing it to deploy every profile automatically.
+  # Any profiles not in this list will still be deployed (in an arbitrary order) after those which are listed
   profilesOrder = [ "something" "system" ];

   profiles = {